 |Chip||A12 Bionic Chip||A8 Chip||A12 Bionic Chip|

 iPad Mini 5 and iPad Mini 4 are alike; believe me, they are not.
-The very first thing to be noted is iPad mini 5 have an A12 Bionic Chip whereas the iPad mini 5 have A8; that makes sense; besides, adding roughly $50-$60, you can grab iPad mini 5 with all the latest features, plus iPad mini was launched in 2019, so, if you buy iPad mini 5, new iPadOS updates will be available for you for at least two years.
+The very first thing to be noted is iPad mini 5 have an A12 Bionic Chip whereas the iPad mini 5 has A8; that makes sense; besides, adding roughly $50-$60, you can grab iPad mini 5 with all the latest features, plus iPad mini was launched in 2019, so, if you buy iPad mini 5, new iPadOS updates will be available for you for at least two years.

 I think the iPad Mini 5th Gen is the first-ever iPad to get the 7MP FaceTime HD Camera with auto HDR.
 Also, since it comes with iOS 12, you can enjoy the group FaceTime and update to the latest iOS 13.

 #6. iPad Air 3rd Gen for Procreate App

 iPad Air 3rd Gen and iPad Mini 5th Gen are most likely similar.
-However, there’s nothing much to say about iPad Air 3rd Gen. Unlike iPad Mini 5th is 9.7-inch, the iPad Air 3rd Gen has an enormous 10.5-inch display for perfect drawing and gaming.
+However, there’s nothing much to say about iPad Air 3rd Gen. Unlike the iPad Mini 5th is 9.7-inch, the iPad Air 3rd Gen has an enormous 10.5-inch display for perfect drawing and gaming.
 This is the only difference between iPads.

 Best iPad Stylus for Procreate